modelbcompany/woodmontjs/docs/DISTRIBUTION.md

    From the [_`npm-link`_][1] documentation:

-   > This will create a symbolic link will create a symbolic link from
+   > This will create a symbolic link from globally-installed `package-name` to
-   > globally-installed `package-name` to `node_modules/` of the current folder.
+   > `node_modules/` of the current folder.
    >
    > Note that `package-name` is taken from package.json, not from directory
    > name.